 What was eaten at the first Thanksgiving?
 The answer may surprise you.

 No one really knows exactly how turkey became a Thanksgiving staple.
 While the Pilgrims probably had the now-traditional bird, it wasn't the centerpiece of their famous meal, and those who participated in the first feast of the holiday had something much different on their plates.

 The first Thanksgiving feast, which likely took place mid-October 1621, was a celebration of a bountiful harvest.
 The Pilgrims invited local Indians and created a great feast out of just about everything they could fish from the sea or hunt in the forest, which led to a pretty crazy menu by modern standards.

 Here's a list of seven animals the Pilgrims chowed down on at the first Thanksgiving.

 The Wampanoag Indians invited by the Pilgrims killed five deer to present to the colonists, so we know venison was on the 1621 menu.
 If you need an excuse to go deer hunting in late November, you can claim it's for a historically-accurate meal.

-The colonists describe eating “waterfowl” at the meal, which was likely ducks or geese.
-However, birds served at the meal could’ve also been swan or the now-extinct passenger pigeon.
+Thanksgiving turkey takes a backseat to another bird at the first celebratory meal.
+The colonists describe eating "waterfowl" at the meal, which was likely ducks or geese.
+However, birds served at the meal could've also been swan or the now-extinct passenger pigeon.
 Some modern sportsmen might still prefer waterfowl in place of turkey for their holiday meal.